-Still pulling myself forward through the river of memory with the thin rope of thought, I tried to relax and let Avrille’s memories of the Salem Witches Institute drift lazily by.
+Still pulling myself forward through the river of memory with the thin rope of thought, I tried to relax and let Avrille’s memories of the Salem Witches’ Institute drift lazily by.
 Even though it had only been a few years since the event, already at sixteen Avrille would have completely blocked out the time surrounding her father’s murder.
-Now that I was coming closer, as I looked ahead I could see a spot the older memories avoided.
+Now that I was coming closer, as I looked ahead, I could see a spot the older memories avoided.
 It was like a large boulder dropped into a stream.
-However where a real stream would have been unable to flow quickly by the blockage and thus overflow onto the banks, Avrille’s memories trickled by as rapidly as anything.
-The few moments here and there that I had already witnessed of Avrille during that terrible time after her father’s murder created gates where her older memories of childhood could seamlessly meld with her later memories of preadolescence.
-None of the memories seemed particularly bothered that there was an enormous impenetrable area in the middle which fit since, when conscious, Avrille had not ever tried to force herself to remember that time until recently.
+However, whereas a real stream would have been unable to flow quickly by the blockage and thus overflow onto the banks, Avrille’s memories trickled through as rapidly as anything.
+The few moments here and there that I had already witnessed of Avrille during that terrible time after her father’s murder created gates, where her older memories of childhood could meld seamlessly with her later recollections of preadolescence.
+None of the memories seemed particularly bothered by the enormous, impenetrable area in the middle, which fit since when conscious, Avrille had not ever tried to force herself to remember that time until recently.

-Avrille and her mother were standing outside of a dusty shop window which did not attract the notice of numerous Muggles hurrying by.
-Since I was a wizard I could easily understand the sign above the door which simply read, “Patterson’s Wands.”
-Though technically wearing Muggle clothes, Avrille was dressed much more fancily than the Muggle children who ran by her in ripped blue denim and grubby cotton shirts.
-Her mother had outfitted her in a cream-coloured silk pinafore, startlingly white tights and shining patent leather shoes.
+Avrille and her mother were standing outside a dusty shop window that escaped the notice of numerous Muggles hurrying by.
+Since I was a wizard, I could easily make out the sign above the door, which simply read, “Patterson’s Wands.”
+Though technically wearing Muggle clothes, Avrille was dressed much more fancily than the Muggle children who ran by her in ripped denim and grubby cotton shirts.
+Her mother had outfitted her in a cream-coloured silk pinafore, startlingly white tights, and shining patent leather shoes.
 Her waist-length russet hair was gathered with a cream bow into a tail of shining curls.
 She looked like a beautiful Victorian porcelain doll.
-Mrs. Asphodel, likewise, was dressed impeccably in a very flatteringly tailored jacket, knee-length skirt and pillbox hat of royal blue.
-The passing Muggle women openly stared at her as though she were royalty that had somehow stumbled into the wrong part of town.
+Mrs Asphodel, likewise, was dressed impeccably in a very flatteringly tailored jacket, knee-length skirt, and pillbox hat of midnight blue.
+The passing Muggle women openly stared at her, as though she were royalty who had somehow stumbled into the wrong part of town.

-Taking Avrille by the hand, Mrs. Asphodel opened the door, setting a small bell tinkling, and led her daughter inside.
-I let a few minutes of their waiting in the gloomy foyer to slide effortless by until they were face to face with the wand-maker.
+Taking Avrille by the hand, Mrs Asphodel opened the door, setting a small bell tinkling, and led her daughter inside.
+I allowed a few minutes of their waiting in the gloomy foyer to slide by effortlessly until they were face to face with the wand-maker.

-“I don’t see the point.
-It’s not like I’m ever going to use it…” Avrille grumbled moodily as she pulled absentmindedly at one of her curls.
+“What’s the point, Mom?
+It’s not like I’m ever going to use the stupid thing,” Avrille grumbled moodily, as she pulled absentmindedly at one of her curls.

 “Yes, you will!
-We just have to be patient until it returns!” her mother hissed determinedly before turning back to the wand maker and explaining what they were looking for.
-As her mother and the wand maker conversed, Avrille kicked at the counter, scuffing her perfect shoes.
-I could tell by the expression on her face that she desperately wanted a wand but was terrified the wand maker was going to turn her away.
-Since I had already viewed this memory before with Avrille, I knew that eventually she had been chosen by a wand without any problems, a lovely supple twelve and a half inch rosewood with a unicorn hair core.
-The wand maker gushed that it was the most beautiful wand he had ever carved and was completely unaware that Avrille was quite different from any other young witch.
+We just have to be patient until it returns!” her mother whispered determinedly before turning back to the wand-maker and explaining what they were looking for.
+As her mother and the wand-maker conversed, Avrille kicked at the counter, scuffing her perfect shoes.
+I could tell by the expression on her face that she wanted a wand desperately but was terrified the wand-maker was going to turn her away.
+Since I had already viewed this memory before with Avrille, I knew she had been chosen by a wand eventually without any problems, a lovely, supple, twelve and a half inch rosewood with a unicorn hair core.
+The wand-maker gushed it was the most beautiful wand he had ever carved and was completely unaware that Avrille was quite different from any other young witch.

-Not observing anything new from this memory I pulled slowly back from it and continued my slow but steady pace toward the great charcoal grey block which stood like a deep shadow as colourful memories slid lithely by it.
-Now that I was so close I kept my attention fixed solidly on what was ahead, letting other superfluous memories pass unexamined.
-As I gently made my way nearer and nearer I focused on surrounding my presence with an air of sheer innocuousness.
+Not observing anything new in this memory, I pulled back from it and continued my slow but steady pace towards the great charcoal block, which stood like a weighted shadow as colourful memories slid by it lithely.
+Now that I was so close, I kept my attention fixed solidly on what was ahead, letting other superfluous memories pass unexamined.
+As I gently made my way nearer and nearer, I focused on surrounding my presence with an air of sheer innocuousness.
 Soon I was directly at the edge of the wall of Avrille’s suppressed memories.
-It was like the moment when I first began the Legilimency all over again, where the blackness of what was in front of me completely obliterated the light of the other memories which passed by unseen.
+It was like the moment when I had first begun the Legilimency all over again, where the blackness of what was in front of me completely eclipsed the light of the other memories, which passed by unseen.
 Still exuding an aura of innocent inquisitiveness, I gently brushed my mind against the wall.
-The memories bristled defensively for a moment, but then, recognising my magic, they relaxed.
+The memories bristled defensively for a moment, but then recognising my magic, they relaxed.
 Because of Avrille’s pure love and faith in me, I was able to pass through the wall with almost no effort.

-Avrille was laying in bed in her room, much as how I had seen her in other memories.
+Avrille was lying in bed in her room, much as how I had seen her in other memories.
 However, in this scene, she seemed to be just barely conscious.
 Her normally lustrous brown eyes were just two slits in a ravaged face.
 Though I couldn’t see her body under the blankets, I could tell that it would be disturbingly skeletal.
 Her mother, a few wisps of grey already visible around her temples, held Avrille’s limp hand in both of hers.
 She was weeping.
 Another woman, a Healer from the same Sanatorium as Armand Asphodel by the look of her uniform, was carefully tipping a potion between Avrille’s barely parted lips.
-After administering the medicine the healer moved to stand beside Mrs. Asphodel and placed a hand tenderly on her shoulder.
+After administering the medicine, the Healer moved to stand beside Mrs Asphodel and placed a hand tenderly on her shoulder.

 “Don’t worry, ma’am.
 She’ll soon be right as rain.
-I’ll stay right here until she is.
+I won’t move from her side until she is.
 It’s the least I can do, for Armand.”

-So Avrille had already witnessed her father’s murder and was being nursed back to health.
-I knew that I had to go further back.
-I sifted through the memories until I found one where the healer was not present, and Avrille was fully awake.
+So, Avrille had already witnessed her father’s murder and was being nursed back to health.
+I knew I had to go further back.
+I sifted through the memories until I found one where the Healer was not present, and Avrille was fully awake.
 However, it had been easier for me to see her as she had been before, drugged but receiving care.